 - A mutation not currently known to increase breast cancer risk (called a variant of uncertain significance)

-Having a BRCA1 or BRCA2 mutation does not mean you are going to get breast cancer.
+Having a BRCA1/2 mutation does not mean you will get breast cancer.
 Some people with a mutation will never get breast cancer.
-And, people without a mutation are still at risk (most women who develop breast cancer do not have a BRCA mutation) .
+And, people without a mutation are still at risk.
+Most women who develop breast cancer do not have a BRCA1/2 mutation .

-If you have a BRCA1 or BRCA2 mutation, there are steps you can take to lower your risk of breast cancer.
-You should discuss these steps with your health care provider.
+If you have a BRCA1/2 mutation, there are some options to help lower your risk of breast cancer.
+You should discuss these options with your health care provider.

-No matter your mutation status, there are things you can do that may lower your breast cancer risk.
+No matter whether or not you have a gene mutation, there are things you can do that may lower your breast cancer risk.

 Learn more about a healthy lifestyle and breast cancer risk.

-For some people, learning their genetic test results (even if a BRCA mutation is found) brings a sense of relief and empowerment.
-Some may even find that learning they have a BRCA mutation is less stressful than wondering whether they carry a mutation.
-BRCA carriers are often hopeful that they will benefit from the risk-lowering options available today.
+For some people, learning their genetic test results (even if a BRCA1/2 mutation is found) brings a sense of relief and empowerment.
+Some may even find that learning they have a BRCA1/2 mutation is less stressful than wondering whether they have one.
+BRCA1/2 carriers are often hopeful that they will benefit from the risk-lowering options available today.

-Testing negative for a BRCA mutation can bring a sense of relief about the risk of breast and ovarian cancer for you and for your children.
+Testing negative for a BRCA1/2 mutation can bring a sense of relief about the risk of breast and ovarian cancer for you and for your children.

-Options for lowering the risk of breast cancer
+Options for BRCA1/2 carriers to lower their risk of breast cancer

 Learn more about options for women at high risk.

-Knowing you carry a BRCA1 or BRCA2 mutation allows you to make a personalized breast cancer screening plan, which may include being screened more often and/or starting screening at a younger age.
-Screening with breast MRI in combination with mammography is now recommended for BRCA1 and BRCA2 carriers.
-Mammography plus breast MRI is better than mammography alone at finding breast cancer in women with BRCA mutations .
+Knowing you have a BRCA1/2 mutation allows you to make a personalized breast cancer screening plan, which may include being screened more often and/or starting screening at a younger age.
+Screening with breast MRI in combination with mammography is now recommended for BRCA1/2 carriers.
+Mammography plus breast MRI is better than mammography alone at finding breast cancer in women with BRCA1/2 mutations .

 Screening and risk-lowering options for ovarian cancer